fantasticjamieburns/NoClaimDiscountDemo/README.md

-# NoClaimDiscountSolidity
+# NoClaimDiscountDemo
-No Claim Discount Example Blockchain DApp
+No Claim Discount Demo Blockchain DApp with Android App